The Wake County Department of Emergency Medical Services is responsible for the provision of EMS throughout Wake County.

 The responsibility is met with

 professional development staff and administrative support staff.

-Wake County EMS is actively engaged in Mobile Integrated Healthcare (MIH) initiatives, which are designed to provide more efficient means of care for our community.
-To learn more, here are two references.
+Wake County EMS is actively engaged in Mobile Integrated Healthcare (MIH) initiatives, designed to provide more efficient means of care for our community.
+To learn more, here are two references:

 Mobile Integrated Healthcare white paper

 Among the system's major achievements have been a nationally recognized cardiac arrest save rate, implementation of a pioneering ICE (induced hypothermia by EMS) protocol for post-cardiac arrest patients, and system-wide closest-vehicle dispatching using GPS-based automatic vehicle location and the MARVLIS in-vehicle navigation system.

 The Wake County EMS Division is supplemented by three additional contracted EMS provider agencies – Apex EMS, Cary Area EMS, and Eastern Wake EMS.